cedricwalter/cedricwalter.github.io/content/posts/leaving.md

 ---
-title: "Why Having a Personal Blog Might Be a Bad Idea in the Age of AI, 20 reasons to quit"
+title: "Why having a personal blog might be a bad idea in the age of AI, 20 reasons to quit"
 date: 2025-05-16T10:44:17+01:00
 summary: "Writing will always be a powerful form of expression.
 But in the age of AI, where everything online can be recorded, analyzed, and weaponized, a personal blog is no longer just a creative outlet — it’s a dataset.
 If you choose to write, do so with intention and awareness.
 The stakes are higher than ever.
 AI-generated video and picture influencers are poised to destabilize social networks, particularly in relation to the personal blog and online identity."
 tags: